gaussandhisgun/scrcpy-appcast/README.md

 # scrcpy-appcast
 A little appcast script for scrcpy

 This script is created for users who always wanted to see some of their android apps from phone on their Linux PCs.
+UPD: Works on Cygwin too, if you install scrcpy.exe and adb.exe into cygwin's /bin.
 Screenshots are in assets - because github's markdown does not allow to resize images on-the-go, what a shame.

 Limitations:
 User can only open one app at a time.